holy-tao/AhkWin32Projection/README.md

 - In cases where parameter names conflict with reserved words ("this", "in", etc), an underscore is appended to the parameter name.

 ## Limitations
-This projet has some limitations, not all of which will be addressed.
-- Only 64-bit AutoHotkey is supported
+- Only 64-bit AutoHotkey is currently supported
   - ANSI and Unicode variants, where applicable, are both generated
   - Generated files all have the `#Requires AutoHotkey v2.0.0 64-bit` [directive](https://www.autohotkey.com/docs/v2/lib/_Requires.htm), which should prevent mix-ups.
 - Only structs with fixed layouts are supported.
 This means flexible arrays are **not** supported (unless you only need one element)